AndersDeath/diary2/000-current.md

 # 14 August - Mittwoch - Yerevan - 692 Tag der Einwanderung - Heat Sunny

 We were walking in the city center today and it was extremely nice and fine.
 I liked it very much.
+It's so cool when people around speak you mothertoung.